Adopting and Providing Services to Children Under the Indian Child Welfare Act (ICWA)

 2. Document all active efforts made to comply with the order of adoptive placement preference for Indian children in the Contact Notebook and in the court report under the “Out-of-Home Placement” section.

-3. If the preferred adoptive placement is not available for an Indian child, ensure that active efforts are made to place the child with a family committed to enabling he/she has extended family visitation and participation in the cultural and ceremonial events of his/her tribe.
+3. If the preferred adoptive placement is not available for an Indian child, ensure that active efforts are made to place the child with a family committed to enabling them to have extended family visitation and participation in the cultural and ceremonial events of their tribe.

 4. Inform the prospective adoptive parents of the birthparent’s rights to: